franck-mahieu/rpi-parking-doors/README.md

 ### Swagger

-You can launch application in dev mode, et simply go to http://localhost:8888/swagger/ to see API documentation
+You can launch backend application in dev mode, et simply go to http://localhost:8888/swagger/ to see API documentation
 ![image](documentations/swagger.png)

 ## Tests